Vladimír Svozil

 Vladimír Svozil (born 20 November 1966) is a Czech painter.

 Life

 Svozil's artistic career began at the turn of the millennium.
-He Svozil lives and works in Pisek, a South Bohemian town.
-In 2011 he participated on founding Prácheňská umělecká beseda (PUB, the Artistic association of Prachen) which associates artists and friends of art who are somehow related with Pisek.
+He Svozil lives and works in Písek, a South Bohemian town.
+In 2011 he participated on founding Prácheňská umělecká beseda (PUB, "Artistic Association of Prácheňsko") which associates artists and friends of art who are somehow related with Písek.

 Art

 Svozil paints mainly with acrylics by applying several layers of paint.
 Sometimes he uses a combination of different painting techniques, for example acrylic with line drawings, charcoal drawings, watercolor or collage.
 His favourite colors are blue and green.

 His main themes are figural formation, still life and abstraction.